monsonite/MINT-Documentation/Chapter4_9_draft.md

 The Fibonacci sequence in just 37 instructions.

 The Fibonacci sequence may also be generated using clever stack manipulation only.
-Can you thinkof a way how to do this?
+Can you think of a way how to do this?

-In this chapter we have learned the FETCH and STORE operations used to access variables stored in RAM
+In this chapter we have learned the FETCH `@` and STORE `!` operations used to access variables stored in RAM

 ### Memory and Variable Operations